jamditis/pocketlink/README.md

 ## **Configuration**

-Before using the extension, you must add your Bit.ly API key:
+Before using the extension, you must add your Bit.ly API key and choose your preferred interaction mode:

 1. Generate a **generic access token** from your Bit.ly account settings: https://app.bitly.com/settings/api/.
 2. Click the PocketLink icon in your browser's toolbar to open the options page.
-3. Paste your access token into the input field and click "Save".
+3. Paste your access token into the input field.
+4. **Choose your interaction mode:**
+   * **Auto-copy to clipboard (Recommended):** Uses Chrome's modern offscreen API - works reliably on all sites
+   * **Auto-copy via page injection:** Current method using content script injection
+   * **Show in popup window:** Most compatible option - displays shortlink for manual copying
+5. Configure additional settings like notifications and fallback behavior.
+6. Click "Save Settings".

 The extension is now ready to use\!